 While supervised learning provides a robust training framework, there are techniques to further enhance your model's performance:

 By understanding these concepts and techniques, you'll be well-equipped to train robust and effective AI models for your projects.
 Remember, training an AI model is often an iterative process.
-Experiment with different hyper-parameter.
+Experiment with different hyper-parameters.

 The Art of Fine-Tuning